romen-git2/100-days-of-code/README.md

 * **Day 12 -** Applied the Singleton Pattern to manage shared resources like configuration loaders.
 Understood that for heavy resources (database pools, global configs), enforcing a single instance prevents memory waste and synchronization errors in a multi-agent system.
 * **Day 13 -** Implemented the Observer Pattern to enable real-time event broadcasting.
 By decoupling the agent (Subject) from its listeners (Loggers, Alerts), established an Event-Driven Architecture where the agent can simply "notify" changes without caring who is listening or how they handle the data.
 * **Day 14 -** Mastered the Decorator Pattern to inject "middleware" logic (like timing, logging or retries) into agent functions.
 This allows for cleaner code by keeping business logic separate from operational concerns and enabling reusable behaviors across different tools.
+* **Day 15 -** Implemented the Command Pattern to encapsulate agent actions as objects.
+This decoupling allows the agent to separate planning (building a queue of commands) from execution, enabling features like task batching, undo capability and clear audit logs for complex reasoning chains.

 ---